back search

 Early Pregnancy

-Can you experience pregnancy symptoms in week 1?
+Can you experience signs of pregnancy first week after intercourse?

 Although it may seem strange, your first week of pregnancy is determined by the date of your last menstrual period.
 Even if you weren't pregnant at the time, your last menstrual cycle is considered week 1 of pregnancy.
 From weeks 1 to 4, nothing changes at the cellular level.
 The fertilised egg produces a blastocyst (a fluid-filled collection of cells) that develops into the organs and body parts of the baby.